tLslhyCL/FALCC/README.md

 # FALCC

-This repository contains the codes needed to reproduce the experiments of our submitted FAccT 2023 paper:
+This repository contains the codes needed to reproduce the experiments of our submitted EDBT 2024 paper:
 "FALCC: Efficiently performing locally fair and accurate classifications"